 One of the most important aspects of fishkeeping is ensuring the health of your fish, which means keeping them away from diseases.
 A common one is dropsy in fish, which could catch a new aquarist off guard.
 This disease may appear suddenly, though there is no need to stress if you know what to expect how to manage it.

-Dropsy in fish is caused by a range of factors and can be treated easily.
-It is basically an internal bacterial infection which gives the fish’s body swelling.
-While this disease is not contagious, it’s often triggered by poor conditions that may have also affected other fish.
+Dropsy in fish is caused by a range of factors and can be treated quite easily.
+It is basically an internal bacterial infection that gives the fish’s body swelling.
+While this disease is not contagious, it’s often triggered by poor habitat conditions that may have also affected other fish.

 What Is Dropsy?

-Before diving into its causes, treatment, and prevention, we ought to explore that dropsy really is.
+Before diving into its causes, treatment, and prevention, we ought to explore what dropsy really is.
 Non-aquarists may not have heard of this disease before as it only ever attacks aquarium fish.
-Its main sign is swollen bellies, which is why dropsy is often called a bloat too.
+Its main sign is swollen bellies, which is why dropsy is often called bloat too.

-Symptoms relating to dropsy in fish are induced from a bacterial infection that are often found in home tanks.
-Any fish could be exposed to these bacteria, although an unhealthy fish will be more vulnerable and susceptible to an infection.
-This includes fishes that are stressed or have weaker immune system.
+Symptoms relating to dropsy in fish are induced from a bacterial infection that is often found in home aquarium.
+Any fish could be exposed to these bacteria, although an unhealthy fish will be more vulnerable and susceptible to dropsy infection.
+This includes fishes that are stressed or have weaker immune systems.

 Symptoms of Dropsy in Fish